 1. Explain the product’s purpose

 What does the project entail?
 How do the features contribute to the final project?
-Think of initiatives and unique themes and how to incorporate them in your pursuit.
+Think of initiatives and unique themes and how to incorporate them into your pursuit.

 3. Launch criteria